 I love chalk paint.
 There is NO PREP and is easy to use.
-Normally you don’t have to sand and prep when using chalk paint but in this case I had to remove the lead paint.
+Normally you don’t have to sand and prep when using chalk paint but in this case, I had to remove the lead paint.
 I used two different colors on this project.
-You don’t have to but I wanted to have a couple of color come through when I distress it.
+You don’t have to but I wanted to have a couple of colors come through when I distress it.

 I make my own chalk paint, it saves me a ton of money and it’s really easy.
 Buy any flat or matte paint and add this magic powder to it.
 Mix 2 TBSP Magic Powder to 2 TBSP water, then add to 1 cup paint., That’s it.
 This is the same adhesive used in the chalk paint you buy in the stores but for 1/4 of the price.

 Here’s another TIP: Some chalk paint companies recommend using their wax to seal it, but I found that many of them will change the color slightly.